Looking for the old docs? Go here

 • Licensing: JW Player requires purchasing licenses for each individual player based on the number of content plays.
 It’s paid for above 100K plays.
 Vidstack Player is MIT licensed and free to use without any limits.

-You can find a comprehensive set of player examples at vidstack/examples.
+See our player demo to play with our default layouts.
+You can also find a comprehensive set of player examples on GitHub.
 Find the specific example you’re interested in and click the “Open in StackBlitz” button in the respective README.
 This will launch the project on StackBlitz in a remote development environment for you to start playing.

 If you have questions or need help, reach out to the community on Discord or GitHub Discussions.